GreenAlgorithms/GreenAlgorithms4HPC/README.md

                         number of cores and memory usage.
   --reportBugHere       Similar to --reportBug, but exports the output to your
                         home folder
+  --useCustomLogs USECUSTOMLOGS
+                        This bypasses the workload manager, and enables you to input a custom log file of your jobs.
+This is mostly meant for debugging, but can be useful in some situations.
+An example of the expected file can be found at `example_files/example_sacctOutput_raw.tsv`.
 ```

 ### Limitations to keep in mind